Have questions? We make it easy to get in touch:

 Chatham University is committed to supporting its graduates from this program.
 The Alumni office and the Education department communicate with former students about employment activities, speakers on campus, trainings, local and regional conferences and classes that support professional development.
 In addition, the faculty are available to mentor former graduates upon request.
 All student information is updated yearly.

 Faculty members are accomplished teachers, scholars, practitioners, and active leaders in the field.
 We care about our communities and our planet, and those commitments are apparent in all the work that we do.

 Certificate in Education

 Students interested in becoming secondary school, art, or music teachers major in their content area at Chatham and complete a certificate in education for 45 credits.
-Options include certification for English, social studies, mathematics, biology, physics, and chemistry for grades 7-12, and art or music for grades K-12.
+Options include certification for English, social studies, mathematics, and biology for grades 7-12, and art or music for grades K-12.

 Student Profile: Aubrey Lawrence '22